camwebb/akflora/pages_md/akbf2018_abs.md

 _NPS Central Alaska Network_ <br/>Abstract:
 I will be discussing my research on the climate variables that influence the spring and autumnal phenological transitions of <i>P. tremuloides</i> (quaking aspen) and the implications of climate change on the species phenological calendar in Alaska.

+<a name="Tcitsci"></a>**Alaskan berry citizen science from buds to berry loss - An overview of the Winterberry and Late Bloomers citizen science projects** <br/>
+Katie Spellman (1), and Christa Mulder (2)<br/>
+_1. International Arctic Research Center, University of Alaska Fairbanks, Fairbanks, AK 99775; 2.
+Institute of Arctic Biology and Department of Biology and Wildlife, University of Alaska Fairbanks, Fairbanks, AK 99775_ <br/>Abstract:
+The timing and abundance of many berry species is becoming less predictable than in the past, which has consequences for both animals and people.
+Longer growing seasons has potential to alter berry production at nearly every phase of the reproductive cycle, from the pre-formation of flower buds to the condition of berries that remain on the plant through winter.
+This presentation will introduce two new UAF-initiated citizen science projects that engage diverse audiences in helping investigate these changes: 1.
+Late Bloomers- a project investigating how changes in growing season length influences the development of pre-formed buds, and 2.
+Winterberry - a project investigating how changes in growing season length influences the timing and condition of berries that remain available to animals in late fall and winter.

 <a name="Tminer"></a>**Effects of the aspen leaf miner (<i>Phyllocnistis populiella</i>) outbreak on tree growth and physiology** <br/>
 Diane Wagner (1), Stephen J. Burr (2), and Patricia Doak (1)<br/>
 _1. Institute of Arctic Biology and Department of Biology and Wildlife, University of Alaska Fairbanks, Fairbanks, AK 99775; 2.
 Forest Service Region 10, State and Private Forestry, Forest Health Protection, Fairbanks, AK 99709_ <br/>Abstract: